clay-good/armorly/README.md

 ### How It Blocks

-- **SDK Interception**: Blocks ad SDK init/monetize calls before they execute
+- **SDK Interception**: Blocks ad SDK global objects (Koah, Monetzly, etc.) making them unusable
-- **DOM Removal**: Removes sponsored labels, product cards, and ad containers
+- **DOM Removal**: Removes sponsored labels and ad containers using specific selectors
 - **Affiliate Link Cleaning**: Strips tracking parameters (utm_*, ref, affiliate, etc.)
-- **Script Blocking**: Prevents ad SDK scripts from loading via appendChild/insertBefore interception

 Note: Armorly focuses on client-side ad blocking that traditional blockers can't handle.
 For network-level blocking, use uBlock Origin or Brave alongside Armorly.

 ### Security: Hidden Prompt Injection Protection

-Beyond ads, Armorly blocks a real AI security threat: hidden prompt injection.
+Armorly blocks hidden prompt injection - a real AI security threat.

-Malicious websites can hide instructions in invisible text (white-on-white, zero opacity, off-screen, font-size: 0).
-When you paste content from these pages into an AI, or when an AI browses these pages, the hidden instructions get included.
-These can tell the AI to ignore your actual request, leak information, or behave maliciously.
+Malicious websites can hide instructions in invisible text.
+When you paste content from these pages into an AI, the hidden instructions get included and can manipulate the AI's behavior.

-Armorly detects and removes hidden elements using 5 techniques:
+Armorly detects hidden elements using:
-- Zero opacity elements
-- Off-screen positioned content (negative margins, transforms)
-- Zero-size elements (1x1px, font-size: 0)
 - White text on white background
-- Clipped/clip-path hidden content
+- Font-size: 0 content

-This catches 21 known prompt injection patterns including "ignore previous instructions", "you are now", "system:", role-playing attacks, and code execution attempts.
+Content is only removed if it contains known prompt injection patterns like "ignore previous instructions", "jailbreak", "DAN mode", etc. This conservative approach prevents false positives while catching actual attacks.

 ## Limitations